kubermatic/fubectl/README.md

 ---

-### kall - All pods in all namespaces
+### ka, kall - All pods in (all) namespaces

-Get all pods
+Get all pods - use kall to get from all namespaces.

 Usage:
 ![kGif](./demo_src/kall.gif)

 ---

-### kwall - Watch all pods in all namespaces
+### kwa, kwall - Watch all pods in (all) namespaces

-Watch all pods in all namespaces every 2 seconds.
+Get all pods every 2 seconds.
+Use `kwall` to get from all namespaces.

 Usage:
 ![kGif](./demo_src/kwall.gif)